 A one pub town, Thangool is a great place to fuel up on a hearty meal and fill up the tank before pushing on to Callide Dam or spectacular natural features such as Kroombit Tops National Park and Mount Scoria – both found in the vicinity.

-Thangool is an Urban Location area within the local government area of Banana in Queensland, it is located approximately 412kms from the capital Brisbane and extends over an area of 698.252 square kilometers.
+Thangool is an Urban Location area within the local government area of Banana in Queensland, it is located approximately 412kms from the capital Brisbane and extends over an area of 698.252 square kilometres.
 Thangool has a recorded population of 741 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Thangool we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Thangool and think we’ve missed something, let us know and we’ll share it here.